The Dora, anchored off the waterways of Vlissingen.

 Source: "From Lioness: Golda Meir and the Nation of Israel", By Francine Klagsbrun. p186-187.

 The olim waded in the water for the last steps.
 At two o'clock that night, the Dora announced that everybody had unboarded.
 The Haganah telegraphed Uri Koch that "the delivery was successful and the mother is healthy".
 Eli Reens telegraphed to Gertrud Van Tijn as had been agreed.
 She passed the message on to minister Van Boeijen, who could finally breathe again.
 The Netherlands had gotten rid of 300 refugees without damaging its relationship with Great Britain, and it hadn't cost the treasury a penny.

 The Dora in Amsterdam.

-"Authorities, shipping inspectorate and others go on board for a final investigation before the departure signal."
+"Authorities, shipping inspectors and others go on board for a final inspection before the departure signal."

 Photo: Utrechts Volksblad 18/07/1939

 "In groups of ten or twenty, the refugees go onboard, escorted by policemen."